Mirinda

-History
+History and markets

+Mirinda was first produced in Spain.
+American beverage company PepsiCo acquired the Mirinda brand in 1970 and markets it primarily outside the United States.
+It competes with The Coca-Cola Company's Fanta and Dr Pepper Snapple Group's Crush.

-Mirinda was originally produced in Spain.
-It became available in the United States in late 2003 in bilingual packaging, and initially sold at a reduced price, presumably to become a competitor against Coke's Fanta brand.
+It became available in the United States in late 2003 in bilingual packaging, and was sold at a reduced price, becoming a competitor against Coca-Cola's Fanta brand.
 Since 2005, Mirinda flavours have largely been sold under the Tropicana Twister Soda brand in the United States except in Guam, where Pepsi began selling it under the Mirinda brand in 2007 (replacing Chamorro Punch Orange).

-PepsiCo also tried to sell Mirinda in Brazil in late 1996, but the brand was discontinued in 1998 after weak sales, keeping the local brand Sukita under production.
+As of 1990, Mirinda had been a solid seller in Asian and South American markets.
+The drink was also launched around 1991 in Australia.
+KFC in Australia switched from the Coca-Cola to the Pepsi family of soft drinks.
+It then sold Mirinda Orange and Mirinda Lemon, before later changing to Sunkist and Solo when the Australian Pepsi bottler gained the rights to the Schweppes/Dr Pepper brands.
+In the 2010s and 2020s, Mirinda syrups were available at Big W department stores.

+Mirinda is no longer sold in New Zealand, replaced with the introduction of PepsiCo's new Mountain Dew range of similar flavours (Code Red, Live Wire, Pitch Black, Electro Shock and Passionfruit Frenzy).

-In Italy, it has been sold under the brand Slam until 2021, when it was renamed.
-Mirinda has been sold in Russia since the early 1990s.
+In Italy, it was sold under the brand Slam until 2021, when it was renamed.